A Primer on Security of Quantum Computing Hardware: Introduction

 \textbf{Classical vs quantum computing:} Classical computing works on the bits and binary/hexadecimal notation of numbers.
 For programming a classical computer, one follows an algorithm or heuristic to write a program to solve the problem at hand e.g., a C/C++ program using bubblesort algorithm \cite{121} to sort a list of numbers.
 The program is compiled to generate machine-level instructions which are processed by the computer and the output (hexadecimal or binary or character string) is returned.
 The inputs can either be hard coded in the program, read from a file or fed from input devices (e.g., keyboard).
 The output can be written to a file or sent to the output devices (e.g., display).

 In contrast, the QC works on qubits and their entanglement, superposition and interference.
 Specialized quantum algorithms can solve certain class of problems whereas generic quantum algorithms can solve wide range of problems.
 A program is written to create a quantum circuit by following the algorithm to solve the optimization problem.
 The quantum circuit consists of various high-level quantum gates.
 For example, the variables of the problem can be converted to Ising/spin glass model \cite{122} to create the problem Hamiltonian which in turn, can be represented as a quantum circuit.
-A classical optimizer maximizes or minimizes the cost of objective function which corresponds to the solution.
 Although the program could be non-parametric (i.e., without any tunable gates), it could be sensitive to quantum noise.
-Hybrid quantum-classical approaches have been proposed where parameters are added in the quantum circuit for iterative optimization by a classical machine (Fig. \ref{fig:clasicalvsquantum}.
+Hybrid quantum-classical approaches have been proposed where parameters are added in the quantum circuit for iterative optimization by a classical machine (Fig. \ref{fig:clasicalvsquantum}).
 The inputs to the program are either encoded in the program or could be read from quantum RAM \cite{123} (if supported).
 The quantum programs can be written at the netlist level (using universal gates) similar to assembly language or at a higher level e.g., Q\# (similar to C) \cite{121}.
-The program is compiled to, (i) map universal gates to native gate set of the target hardware; (ii) ensure that the logical qubits map to physical qubits.
-Extra swap gates are added to meet the coupling constraint of the hardware; (iii) optimize the number of two qubit gates and circuit depth for resilience to quantum noise.
+The program is compiled to, (i) map universal gates to native gate set of the target hardware; (ii) ensure that the logical qubits map to physical qubits in the best possible way to minimize extra swap gates to meet the coupling constraint of the hardware; (iii) optimize the number of two qubit gates and circuit depth for resilience to quantum noise.
 A classical optimizer randomly initializes the parameters of the parameterized circuit before sending it to the quantum hardware.
 The program is executed for a certain number of times (called shots/trials) to estimate the probability of basis states.
 The classical optimizer computes the cost and drives the new set of parameters to optimize the objective function.
 After convergence, the quantum circuit with optimized parameters is expected to provide the solution to the target problem.
 The unique components in quantum computing are marked with asterix and the new steps are shaded in grey in Fig. \ref{fig:clasicalvsquantum}.
 The process of solving a problem using QC is shown in Fig. \ref{fig:assets} with few commonly used terms (e.g., coupling map).